Sania Sultana Liza

 Sania Sultana Liza is a Bangladeshi singer.
 Her songs have been featured in different albums and films.
 She was the winner of the musical reality show Close Up-1 at NTV in 2008.
-She served as the chief judge in the reality show, RTV's Young Star Season 2, 2023 themed Gola Chhere Gao.She also served as a chief judge on the children's music reality show RTV's Little Star 2025, themed Agamir Konthoshor.
+She is known for several popular songs, including Bhul Kore Jodi, Pagli Suraiya, Pakhi, Jabi Koto Dure, Moner Angina, Eito Bhalobash, Baroti Mashe and Amar Jodi Thakto Dana.
+These works have helped her establish a distinctive presence in the Bangladeshi music industry.
+She served as the chief judge in the reality show, RTV's Young Star Season 2, 2023 themed Gola Chhere Gao.
+She also served as a chief judge on the children's music reality show RTV's Little Star 2025, themed Agamir Konthoshor.

 Background and career

 Liza took up singing lessons at the age of seven; her first teacher was M.A.
 Hye, who taught her the basics.
 Afterward, she learned lessons from Anwar Hossain Anu, a teacher of Mymensingh Shilpakala Academy.
 He taught her classical and modern songs.
 Her participation in the media started in 2004 through performing in the Notun Kuri competition at Bangladesh Television.

 She passed SSC in 2008 from Gouripur Pilot Girls High School from the commerce group.
 She passed HSC in 2010 from Shahid Syed Nazrul Islam College, Mymensingh.
 She completed her BBA from Daffodil International University in 2015.

 Liza participated in music and sports at high school and during brief periods at college in Mymensingh and later around the world.
 In 2004, she achieved the position of "runner-up" in badminton of Jatiyo Shishu Kriya Protijogita based on age.
 She was the "champion" in badminton based on the age of Jatiyo Shishu Kriya Protijogita in the greater Mymensingh district for six years (2005–2010).
 She also got "silver medal" in Hamdth – Nath competition based on age which is arranged by Islamic Foundation Bangladesh in 2006.
 She received the "gold medal" in the National Music Competition and Jatiyo Shishu Polli Geeti Competition in 2006.